mmckechney/SqlBuildManager/Docs/change_notes.md

 ### Version 8.6.8
 - *ADDED:* New features for creating rollback packages: options for removal of new object scripts and auto-marking manually created scripts as "run once"
 - *ADDED:* New command line argument /TimeoutRetryCount to allow for multiple execution tries if the SQL Server error message received is "Timeout expired"
-- *ADDED:* Ability to control minumum script timeouts by file type and AD group membership
+- *ADDED:* Ability to control minimum script timeouts by file type and AD group membership
-- *ADDED:* Execution timer added to adhoc query
+- *ADDED:* Execution timer added to ad hoc query
 - *UPDATED:* Re-build feature now allows selection of database vs. scanning entire server on page load
 - *UPDATED:* User auditing triggers will produce a file per each trigger type vs. a single files with 3 triggers